This post originally appeared on jeepproblems.com

 severe Operating Conditions the manual says the oil message will illuminate as early as 3,500 miles since the last reset.

 But owners say the engine consumer a quart every 1,000 miles.
 So if you follow the recommended interval, you'll cause irreversible damage to the engine.

 Affected Models ∞

 The 2.4L Tigershark MultiAir II can be found in the following Stellantis models.

 The same engine can also be found in certain Chrysler, Dodge, and Fiat vehicles.

 The Oil Consumption Lawsuit ∞

-A class-action lawsuit was filed against FCA in August of 2020.
+A class-action lawsuit was filed against FCA in August 2020.

-The plaintiffs say that by continuing to call the consumption levels "normal," FCA has avoided the tremendous cost of doing the right thing by recalling millions of affected vehicles.Instead, they've left owners to pickup the tab.
+The plaintiffs say that by continuing to call the consumption levels "normal," FCA has avoided the tremendous cost of doing the right thing by recalling millions of affected vehicles.Instead, they've left owners picking up the tab.

 The lawsuit is pending.